 There isn’t a clear ending to any of this.
 People will keep testing what chatbots can become.
 Some of that will include sex.
 It always does with any emergent technology, doesn’t it?
 It probably can’t be stopped, only observed.

 People clearly have many motivations.
-Loneliness or frustration?
+Loneliness, boredom, frustration?
 I’m not sure here.
 I don’t use chatbots sexually.
 My motivation comes from boredom, but a sexualized chatbot encounter would have a different motivation for sure…

 Anyways, maybe the question isn’t whether it’s right or wrong.
 Instead, I want to look at what it changes in the people who do it.
 I don’t have the answer yet, and I doubt anyone does.